 Area for further exploration: The education provider informed the visitors they have an online register of all practice educators who have completed practice educator training.
 The visitors noted that the programme has scheduled practice-based learning so there is minimal overlap with other education providers.
 The education provider said, where it shares sites with other education providers, they have used case studies of the benefits of this for both the practice provider and learners.
 These case studies have been used when training practice educators and preparing learners.
-The visitors noted if new to the education provider, practice educator training days.
+The visitors noted if new to the education provider, practice educators are invited and encouraged, but do not need, to attend practice educator training days.
 The visitors sought clarification as the information appeared to indicate practice educators can still assess without attending training.